marc-despland/s2i-swagger-ui/README.md

 This is an [S2I](https://github.com/openshift/source-to-image) image use to build Swagger-UI server to expose your api documentation with a proxy to access to your API server.

-You can remove the tag '''host''' then the internal proxy will be use to access your server
+You can remove the tag **host** then the internal proxy will be use to access your server

-Define the environnement variable '''TARGET_URL''' to access your server API
+Define the environnement variable **TARGET_URL** to access your server API

 ## Requirements